 What is the Student Scholars Program?

 It is a program designed to recognize and encourage academic excellence for students at Wayne College.
 Full and part-time students in any major are eligible.
-The program consists of two parts: an independent study project (called the Individualized Study Project) during fall semester and an Honors Colloquium in the spring.
+The program consists of two parts: an independent study project (called the Individualized Study Project) during fall semester and the Wayne Scholars Colloquium in the spring.

 Who is eligible?